jaytaph/Phpoton/README.markdown

     [X] fix the ranking, let people share a place when they have the same score [ ] it would be nicer if we just could use DM's so we don't clutter up tweetspace?
     [X] First answer counts
+    [ ] Give points to submitter of questions
+    [ ] Remove decorators from captcha
+    [ ] Error messages should be placed better (decorator issue)

 TODO v2
 ------------